 For instance, recording the same note piled over each other and is timed and tuned slightly off each other.

-This as a whole creates a chorus effect.
-In simple words, a group of singers is voicing a song at the same time creating a singular sound effect.
+This as a whole, creates a chorus effect.
+In simple words, a group of singers is voicing a song while creating a special sound effect.

-The chorus too adds complexity and depth to your soundtracks.
-It is generally used to enhance the harmony or load up the particular track which, in turn, makes the track fuller and layered.
+The chorus, too, adds complexity and depth to your soundtracks.
+It is generally used to enhance the harmony or load up the particular track, making the track fuller and layered.